arvndms/ml-notes/models/linear_regressor.md

 # 🔑 Ultimate Insight

 > Weights don’t need randomness to become different — the data itself makes them different.
+> Closed-form is just gradient descent “solved in one shot” by setting the loss gradient to zero.

 ---